 In every case, the vote went in the pro-death penalty direction, e.g. against abolition, in favor of bringing the penalty back, in favor of applying the death penalty to more crimes, in favor of reducing the governor’s ability to commute sentences, or in favor of shortening the appeals process.
 One of the closer votes was the 2016 initiative to ban the death penalty in California, which failed 53% to 47%.
 (Governor Newsom imposed a moratorium in 2019.)

 The politics of the death penalty were laid bare in 1988.
-Michael Dukakis, the Democratic governor of Massachusetts was in a presidential debate when he stated—consistently with his abolitionist position—that he would not support the death penalty for someone what raped and murdered his wife.
+Michael Dukakis, the Democratic governor of Massachusetts was in a presidential debate when he stated—consistently with his abolitionist position—that he would not support the death penalty for someone that raped and murdered his wife.
 His poll numbers dropped by 7 points overnight and he went on the lose the election by 8 points.

 Dukakis’ example was surely on Bill Clinton’s mind in the 1992 presidential election campaign, when he specifically flew home to Arkansas to confirm an execution.
 The man was Ricky Ray Rector, who had essentially lobotomized himself in an attempted suicide after murdering a man and shooting a policeman.
 Rector had so little understanding of what was happening that he saved the dessert from his last meal “for later”.